Long distance love can be extremely difficult.

 So the next time you feel jealous, instead of asking him or her, “What did you do last night?
-Were you with another girl/guy?
-Just don’t.
+Were you with another girl/guy?”
+Don’t.
 Instead, turn this emotion into something positive and tell your partner that you’ve missed them.

-When you do communicate, make sure you talk about everything together.
+Most importantly, make the time to talk.
+And not just about how much you miss each other.
 Don’t be afraid to talk about mundane, day-to-day stuff.
 By talking about almost everything, you immerse each other in your respective lives.